marcantonyw/agoraphobia/src/content/agoraphobia.md

-This is the goal.
+**This is the goal**.
 Don't get lost in the weeds of some ambiguous "I need to beat agoraphobia" goal.
 This is what we're working towards.

 What would it take for you to be able to live out that week?
 How close can you get?
 What seems do-able, what seems impossible?
+Just look at the calendar and try to visualize going through each day as realistically as you can.
+Notice which scenarios are exciting and which are daunting.

 Now we convert these events into themed time blocks.
-Maybe call em **Social**, **Active**, **Explore/Nature**, or whatever works for you.
+Maybe call em **Social**, **Active**, **Explore/Nature**, or whatever matches your ideal week.

 ![Calendar showing themed timeblocks](/images/timeblock.png)